The Next Big Thing (video game): Development

 Pendulo Studios began planning what would become The Next Big Thing in the late 2000s, during Runaway: A Twist of Fate's development.
 The company's initial idea was to create a high-definition remake of its 1997 title Hollywood Monsters, which had been a hit in Pendulo's home country of Spain.
 Fan requests for another Hollywood Monsters game had been ongoing for years, and Pendulo had considered the option as early as 1998, only for the project to evolve into Runaway: A Road Adventure (2001).
 The company dropped further hints of a sequel during Runaway's development.
-Pendulo's art director Rafael Latiegui summarized, "To each new game that we have been making, the reaction of the Spanish public has been the same: 'When is the next Hollywood Monsters?' " This pressure from fans was a key incentive to make The Next Big Thing.
+Pendulo's art director Rafael Latiegui summarized: "To each new game that we have been making, the reaction of the Spanish public has been the same: 'When is the next Hollywood Monsters?'"
+This pressure from fans was a key incentive to make The Next Big Thing.
 Other factors included Pendulo's desire to break away from the Runaway series, and to shorten pre-production and development of its next game by combining a proven concept with the studio's new engine technology.

 Because the Hollywood Monsters source code and design document were unavailable, Pendulo writer Josué Monchan revisited the game and attempted to "reverse-engineer ... the design" over the course of two months in 2008.
 He came to the conclusion that the puzzles, inventory, characters and overall quality fell below current standards.
 Monchan also believed that the first game was "a bit male chauvinist" in its use of female characters, particularly Sue Bergman, whom he considered an ornamental, submissive woman whose agency in the plot was vastly overshadowed by that of the male lead.
 The team later stated that she "left a lot to be desired" as a character.
 In one of its first major changes to the Hollywood Monsters formula, Pendulo chose to replace the protagonists.
-The creators noted that they "didn't really dislike HM1 protagonist Ron, but ... decided to leave them [both] in the grave".
+The creators noted that they "didn't really dislike HM protagonist Ron, but ... decided to leave them [both] in the grave".
 The Next Big Thing gradually grew into a reimagining of Hollywood Monsters, which Latiegui called neither "a second part, nor a remake".
 Seeking a format that could attract both newcomers and existing fans, Pendulo built on the foundation of the first game—retaining its core ideas and opening scenes—and developed the story in a new direction.